opensecuritycontroller/community/testing/testcases/ds_testcases.md

 **Required Initial State:**
 OSC has Virtualization Connector (VC), Manager Connector (MC), Service Function (SF) and Distributed Appliance (DA) added.
-In the Openstack environment, user must have at least one host, and three networks for Management, Inspection and Floating IP Pool.

 **Steps:**
 1. Launch OSC web application: ```https://OSC-ip-address```.